jpegleg/dwarven-toolbox/README.md

 The hammer tools (hammeron and hammeroff) used directly on the CLI expose the key to the local system, like in history files and process lists.
 If that is a concern, we can use them indirectly in some cases, moving the sensitive data to files, RAM, etc.
 The hammer tools also can only take 127 bytes of data as input to encrypt at a time.
+Also, remeber to always use new IV and KEY since we are in CBC mode for hammeron!

 (Use "rage" https://github.com/str4d/rage instead for more normal file encryption operations, or at least another tool designed for file encryption.)

 The "dwarven-toolbox" technique with the hammers is to layer these tools together within scripts or other programs, although some of these tools are directly useful.
+The toolbox is not designed to work with files, however subshell concatenation aka "$(cat mything.txt)" can be used effectively in some cases.

 ## Usage